 Traffic signs should be constructed and erected so that they will last for many years without any attention apart from occasional cleaning.

-The three main functions of traffic signs are to regulate, warn and inform.
+Types of Signs: The three main functions of traffic signs are to regulate, warn, and inform.
 There is a different group of signs for each function, and the signs in each group have a uniform shape to help drivers recognize them quickly.
 The three groups are:

 Information Signs.
 Most of these signs give drivers information to enable them to find their way to their destination.
-It is a varied group of signs, but they are all either square or rectangular in shape.
+It is a varied group of signs, but they are all either square or rectangular.

-Another important group of signs are Road Markings.
-These can regulate, warn and inform, and some help clarify or emphasize the message given by other signs.
+Another important group of signs is Road Markings.
+These can regulate, warn, and inform, and some help clarifies or emphasizes the message given by other signs.

 Thank you for reading.